 TWITTER: Our bishop is now on Twitter.
 You can follow him @BpRodriguezCMF.

-South Plains Catholic story ideas, stories, and photos (including names and explanations) can be sent to PO Box 98700, Lubbock, Texas 79499-8700, or emailed to firstname.lastname@example.org.
-The next deadline dates are:
+SEND South Plains Catholic story ideas, stories, and photos (including names and explanations) to: PO Box 98700, Lubbock, Texas 79499-8700, or email@example.com.
+The next deadlines are:

 DATES TO REMEMBER: